 KS4 is the second phase of learning that builds on and strengthens the skills and knowledge that students have developed in KS3.
-The GCSE English paper consists of two papers, testing students' analytical and writing skills across both fiction and nonfiction.
+The GCSE English paper consists of two papers, testing students analytical and writing skills across both fiction and nonfiction.
 As part of the literature qualification our students answer questions on specific texts studied in lesson.
 At Barnsley Academy, we currently study: Macbeth, A Christmas Carol, Blood Brothers and Love and Relationships Anthology Poetry.

-Throughout their time at the academy your child will be assessed informally in class through a range of reviews, quizzes and self-assessment activities, along with live teacher marking within every lesson.
-In KS4, students complete regular GCSE mock examinations - both in English Language and English Literature.
-Along with these assessments, there will be informal class assessments taking place which will enable teachers to identify knowledge gaps so that they can effectively reteach and secure fundamental knowledge.
-Exam summary below:
+Throughout their time at the academy your child will be assessed informally in class through a range of reviews and peer and self-assessment activities along with live teacher marking within every lesson.
+In Key Stage Four, students complete regular GCSE mock examinations - both in English Language and English Literature.
+Along with these assessments, there will be informal class assessments taking place which will inform the teacher of any gaps in knowledge so that they can effectively engage in re-teaching.
+The final GCSE examinations will be as followed: